microsoft/responsible-ai-toolbox-genbit/README.md

 ## Installation

-The code can be cloned or seen from here: [GenBiT source code](https://github.com/microsoft/responsibleaitoolbox-genbit) The package is currently supported for local use on Windows and Linux and can be deployed as part of an azure function.
+The code can be cloned or seen from here: [GenBit source code](https://github.com/microsoft/responsibleaitoolbox-genbit) The package is currently supported for local use on Windows and Linux and can be deployed as part of an azure function.